-Thanks to this small adjustment we were able to detect early on a rare problem with encoding.
+Thanks to this small adjustment, we were able to detect a rare problem with encoding early on.

 Step 3.
 Find the Problem Points

-Looking at the painting of Salvador Dali it looks like human imagination has no limits.
-Still we cannot imagine all possible variations of the challenges that your customers face when
+Looking at the painting of Salvador Dali, it seems like human imagination has no limits.
+Still, we cannot imagine all possible variations of the challenges that our customers face when…

 - Using, and